2024 NMEA Conference/In-Service Clinic Schedule

 The annual Awards Dinner will take place on Thursday, November 21 at the Cornhusker Hotel Atrium / Grand Ballroom.
 Social hour will take place at 5:15 pm, with live music.
 The dinner will begin at 6:00 pm.

 Advance ticket purchase is required to attend the Awards Dinner.
-Tickets will be available for purchase starting September 1.
+Tickets are now available for purchase.
 The early bird Awards Dinner ticket price is $35.
 Starting November 1, the Awards Dinner ticket price increases to $45.

 Collegiate Member's tickets are included with their conference registration.